-Updated Next 10 Plan Deliverables
+Progress on Next 10 Plan Deliverables

-Significant M2 Program accomplishments and progress has been made since 2007.
-The updated Next 10 Plan is based on ten deliverables intended to provide guidance on program and project delivery during the ten-year period from 2021 through 2030.
+Significant M2 Program accomplishments and progress have been made since 2007.
+The Next 10 Plan is based on ten deliverables intended to provide guidance on program and project delivery efforts during the ten-year period from FY 2020-21 through FY 2029-30.